Basil A. Paterson: Lieutenant governor campaign

 The Goldberg/Paterson ticket ultimately lost to Republican incumbents Gov. Nelson Rockefeller and Lt.
 Gov. Malcolm Wilson.
-Paterson was passed over for the 1974 Governor's race even though he was the highest vote-getter in 1970.
-His son, David Paterson, would go on to become Lt.
-Governor in January 2007.
+Paterson was passed over for the 1974 governor's race even though he was the highest vote-getter in 1970.
+His son, David Paterson, would go on to become lieutenant governor in 2007.

 Appointments

 In 1972, Paterson was the first elected African American Vice Chairman of the Democratic National Committee.

 In 1978, Paterson was appointed Deputy Mayor of New York City by Ed Koch.
 He stepped down from that post in 1979 to become Secretary of State of New York in Governor Hugh Carey's administration.
 Paterson was the first African-American to hold the post, and he served until 1983.

 As Koch prepared to seek a third term in 1985, Paterson explored a mayoral candidacy of his own but ultimately chose not to run.
 He cited "pressing family problems" in declining to run for mayor.

 Mario Cuomo appointed Paterson to the board of the Port Authority of New York and New Jersey in 1989.
 He served from 1989 to 1995.
 Andrew Cuomo appointed Paterson to the Board of the Port Authority of New York and New Jersey in 2013.